JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 # CALCULATION STACK

-The calculation stack is independent of the 6502 stack.
-The right-hand operand is read from the stack or supplied in immediate mode.
-The left-hand operand (if any) is read from the stack.
-On completion of an operation, the answer is always left on the top of the stack.
+The calculation Stack is independent of the 6502 stack.
+The right-hand operand is read from the Stack or supplied in immediate mode.
+The left-hand operand (if any) is read from the Stack.
+On completion of an operation, the answer is always left on the top of the Stack.

 Unless explicitly stated otherwise, all values are signed two-byte numbers, presented units-first.